volkovasystems/harden-mongo-server/docs/blueprint.md

 - When the App identity touches a new non-system DB (not admin/local/config), the tool grants App readWrite on that DB automatically.
 - This “just-in-time” grant is limited to that specific DB and is fully logged.

+MongoDB hardening (enabled by default)
+- Enforce WiredTiger; migrate safely if needed.
+Set featureCompatibilityVersion (FCV) to the installed major/minor.
+- Transport and auth: requireTLS, x509-only; tlsMinVersion=TLS1_2; SCRAM disabled.
+Authentication restrictions pin principals to 127.0.0.1 and/or VPN CIDR; the App principal is also pinned to its allowed IPs.
+- Connection safety: set mongod maxIncomingConnections=1024 by default; apply per-source concurrent cap=200 and new-connection rate ≤20/sec (burst 40) at the firewall.
+- Least-privilege roles: Root (root), Admin (hmsOpsAdmin → clusterMonitor only), Backup (backup), App (hmsAppRW → minimal DML; no DDL/index operations).
+Destructive/index operations require an Admin over VPN.
+- Preflight gating: if minimum requirements (WiredTiger and TLS 1.2+) are not supported by the installed version, the tool stops and instructs you to upgrade; it does not fall back.

 Networking and exposure
 - Default: bind to localhost only; nothing exposed publicly.
 - VPN: installed and enabled by default; MongoDB (27017) and SSH (22) are allowed only over the VPN interface by default.
+- VPN hardening (enabled): tls-crypt on control channel; cipher AES-256-GCM; auth SHA256; tls-version-min TLS1_2 (TLS1_3 if supported); compression disabled; UDP/1194.
+Firewall rate limit on OpenVPN port (avg 50 pkts/sec, burst 200).
+- Public side stealth (enabled): default DROP for unmatched inbound on public interfaces; block ICMP echo on public interfaces; allow ICMP on VPN.
+- App access (allowed IPs): 27017 is opened only to exactly the allowed IPs you specify; access still requires x509 DB certs (IP alone is not enough).
+- Per-source connection controls (enabled): 27017 enforces per-source concurrent cap=200 and new-connection rate limit ≤20/sec (burst 40) on both VPN and allowed IPs.
 - Public access (if truly needed): single-IP flags that write to config and apply firewall safely with zero downtime:
   - --allow-ip-add <IP>
   - --allow-ip-remove <IP>